clojurists-together/clojuriststogether.org/content/news/2018/june-2018-monthly-update.md

 - A patch was landed ([CLJS-2769](https://dev.clojure.org/jira/browse/CLJS-2769)) which it possible to run the self-hosts tests with the very latest Google Closure Library code.
 - A corner case surrounding `:install-deps` and `cljs.main`, when using `-e` to evaluate code ([CLJS-2775](https://dev.clojure.org/jira/browse/CLJS-2775)) was fixed.
 - Work was started on a patch to enable `*warn-on-reflection*` in the compiler's codebase ([CLJS-2748](https://dev.clojure.org/jira/browse/CLJS-2748)).
-- An issue that prevented async test result reporting from properly occuring with the Node REPL ([CLJS-2780](https://dev.clojure.org/jira/browse/CLJS-2780)) was fixed.
+- An issue that prevented async test result reporting from properly occurring with the Node REPL ([CLJS-2780](https://dev.clojure.org/jira/browse/CLJS-2780)) was fixed.

 All of the work to date, apart from the last two items, was shipped in the ClojureScript 1.10.312 release.